 General (Financial) Power of Attorney Forms

-The General (Financial) Power of Attorney Forms are legal documents that are used for transferring decision-making powers regarding financial matters to a trusted person for a short or long period of time.
-The person transferring the power is formally known as the “principal,” and the term for the person being nominated as a representative is known as the “agent” or “Attorney-in-Fact.”
+The General (Financial) Power of Attorney Forms are legal documents that are used for transferring decision-making powers regarding finances to a trusted person for a short or long period of time.
+The person transferring the power is formally known as the “Principal,” whereas the representative is known as the “Agent” or the “Attorney-in-Fact.”

 Although the contents of the general POA are similar to that of the durable POA, they differ in the fact that the general POA will be automatically revoked in the circumstance that the principal can no longer make decisions on their own, a legal term known as “incapacitation.”

 - New Hampshire